 TAGS participants who consented to long-term follow-up in the event that funding was secured will be asked to complete a questionnaire at yearly intervals starting at 3 years after randomisation and continuing to 5 years after randomisation (3 questionnaires in total).

-The 3 and 4 year questionnaires will be posted to participants from TAGS' Study Office.
+The TAGS Study Office will either post the 3 and 4 year questionnaires to participants or phone them to collect the data.
 The questionnaire at each time-point will be identical and collect the same patient-reported outcome measures used in TAGS: NEI-VFQ25, EQ-5D-5L, HUI3, GUI, patient experience, health services use and personal social services use.

-At 5 years the following data will be collected when participants attend for a clinic visit: Visual field mean deviation (MD) from 2 SITA-Standard visual field tests (if a reliable SS-VF has been performed within 6 months of the 5 years follow-up clinic visit (5 years +/- 6months) this can be considered as one of the 5 years VF tests); intraocular pressure (IOP) collected as per section 6.4.6 of TAGS protocol; best-corrected LogMAR visual acuity; need for cataract surgery; need for trabeculectomy; need for drops.
+At 5 years the following data will be collected when participants attend for a clinic visit: Visual field mean deviation (MD) from 2 SITA-Standard visual field tests (if a reliable SS-VF has been performed within 6 months of the 5 years follow-up clinic visit ( 5 years +/- 6months) this can be considered as one of the 5 years VF tests); intraocular pressure (IOP) collected as per section 6.4.6 of TAGS protocol; best-corrected LogMAR visual acuity; need for cataract surgery; need for trabeculectomy; need for drops.
 Adverse events and hospital visits related to glaucoma treatment since the last TAGS study visit will also be recorded.
 All clinical outcomes will be recorded on a trial specific CRF.
 Figure 1 displays the long-term follow-up study flow diagram.
+Participants who do not attend clinic for the 5 year clinic visit will receive the 5 year questionnaire by post or data will be collected over the telephone.

 During the extended follow-up phase the same efficient retention system used in TAGS will be employed to ensure questionnaire return rates are maximised.
 This involves sending a reminder letter and further questionnaire three weeks after the original questionnaire is issued and not returned, followed by a postal or phone call reminder for continuing non-responders.

 Loyalty and interest in the long term follow-up study will be maintained by continuing to send newsletters to trial participants.